snowyu/node-buffer-codec/README.md

   * decodeBufer(buffer, start, end, encoding='utf8'):
     * decode the buffer. return the decoded value.
     * the default start is 0, end is buffer.length - start.
-  * isBuffer(): it's true if the Codec implenments \_encodeBuffer/\_decodeBuffer only
+  * buffer: the Buffer instance.
-  * if the Codec implenments \_encodeBuffer/\_decodeBuffer only.
+    * it's avaiable only when constructor passed bufferSize argument or \_encodeBuffer implenmented only.
-    * bufferSize: the default max interal buffer size to encodeString data.
+  * bufferSize: the default max interal buffer size.
-    * buffer: the interal buffer instance to encodeString data.
+  * isBuffer(): it's true if have a interal buffer.